 If your incident happened on private property, like a business, report the incident to the property owner.
 Concisely describe to them what happened.
 Do not get into too much detail.
 Your goal in this report is to notify the property owner of the incident.
 Later, when you hire an attorney, you will get into more detail and strategize about what to say, to whom, and when.

 Take photos of your injuries.
 Seek out all medical attention needed – have them take x-rays if needed.
 The more information the better.
 Tell your health care providers all of your needs.
 Don’t be bashful – this is why you seek the advice and treatment of health care professionals, and the information that is recorded by health care professionals will be used later in your case.

 - Contact an Attorney

 Get an attorney involved early in the process.
 Each incident is different and every situation has its nuance.
 The law can be a complicated beast.
 That is why you retain an attorney.
 An attorney has the experience in dealing with these incidences, the expertise on the law, and the authority to take action and help you recover.
-The sooner you contact an attorney, the better the attorney can pursue your claim, the sooner you can recover for your loss.
+The sooner you contact a Milwaukee personal injury attorney, the better the attorney can pursue your claim, the sooner you can recover for your loss.